ansible/lightbulb/facilitator/README.md

 If you are already somewhat familar with automating with Ansible, we recommend that you are also familiar with the best practices this content incorporates.
 See [this blog post](https://www.ansible.com/blog/ansible-best-practices-essentials) and [video presentation from AnsibleFest Brooklyn (October 2016)](https://www.ansible.com/ansible-best-practices).

-The Lightbulb project provides a lab provisiover tool for creating an environment to present and work with lightbulb content.
+The Lightbulb project provides a lab provisioner tool for creating an environment to present and work with lightbulb content.
 Currently the provisioner only supports provisioning lab environments using Amazon Web Services.
-(A Vagrant option will be developed particular for self-paced learning.)
+(A Vagrant option will be developed particularly for self-paced learning.)
 See the [Ansible AWS Lab Provisioner README](../tools/aws_lab_setup/README.md) for details on requirements, setup and configuration.

 ## Lightbulb Modules

 Lightbulb modules are collections of this content that have been bundled to communicate and/or teach automating with Ansible based on objectives and scenarios.
 These modules are the "use cases" that all Lightbulb content was specifically developed.
 The project has endeavored to be as modular and flexible to make other uses possible.

-### Live Demostration
+### Live Demonstration

 **Scenario**: Quickly demonstrating how Ansible or Ansible Tower works to an audience that has little to no knowledge on the topic.